 “Wait.
 Does it mean that, by the end of this course, I should convert to some kind of religion?”

 “Not at all.
 There is no religion to convert to.
 Religions ceased to exist with the Final War.
 What we have now is a whole new system, a united, family-like society that happens to be governed by the Creator himself.
 And it is not a matter of believing or not anymore.
 It is just how things are.
 The purpose of the school for resurrected ones is to introduce you to this new system and society and help you to integrate and to be a citizen of this new world.”

 “I know it is hard to accept.
 Everything is so different, from what for you was just a few days ago.
 Having questions is normal, and it is important to ask them.
 But try to be patient and take your time.
 Meanwhile, enjoy yourself.
 You are in the future, man!
 Have you realized that?
-You are a time traveler of sorts,” said Marcel with a smile.
+You are a time traveler of sorts,” Marcel said with a smile.

 “Oh yeah.
 I still can’t believe it.”

 * * *

 It was already late when Rachel showed her visitors to their rooms.
 While Marcel and June were getting ready for bed and Rachel was reading stories to the girls, Jacob and Levi were looking at the stars.
 “Jacob, can I ask you a question?”

 “What happened to Mom?
 I was expecting to see her today.”

 “I see.
 Sorry, Levi.
 She is not with us anymore.”